emidombek/career-analyzer/README.md

      To store and manage survey data, the Career Analyzer application utilizes Google Sheets as a simple and accessible database.
 Follow these steps to set up the Google Sheets integration:

      - Google Sheets Credentials:
         Obtain the necessary credentials to access your Google Sheets.
 This typically involves creating a service account and obtaining a JSON key file.

-     - Configure Environment Variables:
-        In the project directory, create a .env file to store your Google Sheets credentials and other configuration data.
-Ensure you include the required variables to authenticate with the Google Sheets API.
+Make sure to add the JSON key file into the root directory.
+You can find further instructions on how to do this [here](https://support.google.com/a/answer/7378726?hl=en).

      - Access and Permissions:
         Share the Google Sheets document with the email address associated with your service account.
 This step ensures the application has the necessary permissions to read and write data.
+You can find more instructions on how to do this [here](https://medium.com/google-cloud/google-sheets-cloud-run-ffc1875d2a1).

         With these steps completed, the Career Analyzer application will be able to interact with Google Sheets as a database for storing and retrieving survey data.
 Don't forget to update the `get_google_sheet_client` function with your credentials and settings in the `survey.py` file.